gabfr/work-around-the-world/README.md

  - Start the cluster provisioning by running: `python aws/create_cluster.py`
  - Wait a few minutes and check if the cluster status is available by running: `python aws/check_cluster_available.py`
+     - You should run this script until the cluster is available.
+Because this script is responsible of updating our `dwh.cfg` with the `HOST` address
  - When the cluster is already available, your dwh.cfg would be rewrited with its `HOST` address.
 Then you just need to copy that configuration over to the Airflow Connections
  - And for the sake of our AWS bills (keep'em low), there´s also a script to destroy the cluster: